 The second bar chart reveals that the employers gave more support to their young employees (those under 26 years old) and elderly workers with the least support provided to those in the age range between 30 and 39 years old.

 ( Written by - Lee Wing Qeen )

 Model Answer 4:

-	The charts depict why students at different ages study and also give information

-	about the support (time off or financial aid) they receive from their employers.
+The charts depict why students at different ages study and also give information about the support (time off or financial aid) they received from their employers.

-	Overall, it is evident that young people (under 40 years) study because of their

-	career prospects while the majority of older people study because of their
+Overall, it is evident that young people (under 40 years) study because of their career prospects while the majority of older people study because of their interest.

-	interest.

-	Regarding support they receive from offices, approximately 62% of interviewees

-	under 26 years say that they get support from their employers whereas the

-	majority of students being older than 25 do not receive much help from their
+Regarding support they received from offices, approximately 62% of interviewees under 26 years said that they got support from their employers whereas the majority of students being older than 25 did not receive much help from their companies.

-	companies.